 As a university-wide, independent, interdisciplinary center, the Johns Hopkins Berman Institute of Bioethics identifies and addresses key ethical issues in science, clinical care, and public health both locally and globally.
-The Director of Finance and Administration is seeking a full-time Senior Administrative Coordinator in the Office of Finance and Administration, which is responsible for finance, facilities, human resources, special events, and other activities for the Institute.
-The Senior Administrative Coordinator will administratively support the Director of Finance & Administration as well as handle financial transactions, facilities management, budget reconciliations, and financial reporting.
+The Director of Finance and Administration is seeking a full-time Senior Administrative Coordinator in the Office of Finance and Administration, which is responsible for administration, finance, facilities, human resources, special events, and other activities for the Institute.
+The Senior Administrative Coordinator will administratively support the Director of Finance & Administration and handle facilities as well as financial transactions, reconciliations, and reporting.

 Administratively support the Director of Finance and Administration.
 Exercise a high level of independent judgment in triaging requests and resolving issues for a variety of constituencies.
 Effectively communicate with academic and administrative leaders, faculty, students, and other staff, on behalf of the director.